Out of the box, Cloud Cart Connector is preconfigured to sync refund receipts.

 The system will make a refund receipt or a credit memo for invoices with payment.

-- If you cancel or refund an order in your order management system, our product receives the order.
+- If you cancel or refund an order in your order management system, Cloud Cart will sync the order.

 - Cloud Cart Connector tries to match the order number to an existing order in QuickBooks.